ERC721RA/.github/README.md

 Follow us on twitter for [@ERC721RA](https://twitter.com/erc721ra) the latest updates.
 Join our [Github](https://github.com/erc721ra) project to collaborate.

-ERC721RA was initially created by WIL ZEE from Rari Labs for the NFT social web 3.0 project.
+ERC721RA was initially created by Spacebeast from Rari Labs for the NFT social web 3.0 project.

 Rari Labs is not liable for any outcome of using ERC721RA